 However, if you’re one of those unfortunate men who suffer from ingrown hairs, razor burn or any of the other annoying issues that come with shaving your face, then you may want to reconsider your stance on aftershave.

-When it comes to determining the best aftershave, it’s incredibly subjective and comes down to a matter of personal preference.
+When it comes to determining the best aftershave for men, it’s incredibly subjective and comes down to a matter of personal preference.

 As we said, many men forego what is an essential part of shaving when they make the decision not to use aftershave.